jdjakub/phd-thesis/ch-bl.md

 In \ac{COLA}, the platform is C\ \parencite{OROM} or C++\ \parencite{COLAs} and the Unix command-line environment; in other words, it is the Unix programming system (Section\ \ref{the-unix-paradigm}).

-In BootstrapLab, we chose \ac{JS} and the Web platform.
+According to \textcite{SqueakDev}, the platform for Squeak was clearly Smalltalk, even though it was later compiled to C. We could make the distinction that Smalltalk was the *development platform* while C was the *deployment platform.* However, we will continue to use the term *platform* to mean the *development* platform, because our concern is how to *build* such systems in the first place.
+Also, despite our general characterisation of Smalltalk as self-sustainable, the versions available to the Squeak developers were not so, or not enough \parencite{SqueakDev}:

+> While Smalltalk met the technical desiderata, none of the available implementations gave us the kind of control we wanted over graphics, sound, and the Smalltalk engine itself (\ldots) It became clear that the best way to get what we all wanted was to build a new Smalltalk with these goals and to share it with this wider community.

+Even had they been equipped with a sufficiently self-sustainable platform, other issues such as licensing and portability would have still prevented them from being content with it as a vehicle for their goals.
+This reminds us that one may have all sorts of reasons to create a *new* self-sustainable programming system even if one is already available.

+However, our work here proceeds from what we consider to be a more common premise: that the platforms that are available for us to use (incorporating factors like skills, familiarity, and preference) are *not* self-sustainable, and need to be made so by our own augmentation.
+Accordingly, in BootstrapLab, we chose \ac{JS} and the Web platform.
 This provides us with built-in Web technologies and libraries (including graphics) and the browser developer tools.
 This platform provides a range of convenient tools to assist bootstrapping.
 Because of its large scope, we have to carefully choose primitives to expose to the product system.

 *What can be changed at the user level?* At this point, there is no product system to speak of yet.
 This means that nothing can be changed in-system.
-The platform can, in principle, be modified, but by assumption this is so unfamiliar or uneconomical that the developer has opted to make a self-sustainable system instead.
+The platform can, in principle, be modified, but by assumption this is so unfamiliar, uneconomical, or inappropriate that the developer has opted to make a (new) self-sustainable system instead.

 # Design a Substrate
 > The substrate defines the basic infrastructure supporting the product system: how the state is *represented* and *changed*.
 The design of a substrate re-uses parts of the platform where possible and extends it where necessary.
 We must decide which platform capabilities to use to represent the state and how to expose graphics and interaction.
 We design a minimal *instruction set,* \ac{BL-ASM}, which describes changes to the state, and can be represented using the state.
 We then use the platform to implement an engine that executes these instructions.